mixxxdj/manual/source/glossary.rst

    MP3
      A patented audio compression algorithm which uses a form of :term:`lossy` data compression.
 It is de-facto standard of digital audio compression for music.
-MP3 files generally end with a .mp3 extension.
+MP3 files generally end with a :file:`.mp3` extension.

    AAC
-     Advanced Audio Coding (AAC) is a patented audio compression algorithm which uses a form of :term:`lossy` data compression.
+   Advanced Audio Coding
+     A patented audio compression algorithm which uses a form of :term:`lossy` data compression.
 Designed to be the successor to :term:`MP3`, AAC generally achieves better sound quality at similar bit rates.
-While the .aac extension is sometimes used for AAC-encoded files, they are typically saved with an .m4a file extension.
+While the .aac extension is sometimes used for AAC-encoded files, they are typically saved with an :file:`.m4a` file extension.

    FLAC
-     Free Lossless Audio Compression (FLAC), a patent-free audio compression similar to :term:`MP3` but :term:`lossless` (i.e. there is no loss in audio quality when used).
+   Free Lossless Audio Compression
+     A patent-free audio compression similar to :term:`MP3` but :term:`lossless` (i.e. there is no loss in audio quality when used).
 FLAC files generally end with a .flac extension.

    ALAC
      Apple Lossless Audio Codec (ALAC) is a :term:`lossless` audio file format used by iTunes and other Apple products.
-ALAC files use the same MP4 container format as AAC and use the same file extensions (m4a, mp4).
+ALAC files use the same MP4 container format as AAC and use the same file extensions (:file:`m4a`, :file:`mp4`).
 Mixxx and many other programs are not compatible with ALAC.
      It is recommended to convert ALAC files to :term:`FLAC` for use in Mixxx.

    AIFF
-     Short for Audio Interchange File Format.
+   Audio Interchange File Format
      High-quality digital audio file format, similar to .wav files.
-Contains CD-quality audio stored in a non-compressed, :term:`lossless` format.
+Contains CD quality audio stored in a non-compressed, :term:`lossless` format.
 AIFF files generally end with a .aiff or .aif extension.

    WAV
      Standard digital audio file format used for storing waveform data; allows audio recordings to be saved with different sampling rates and bitrates;
      often saved in a 44.1 KHz, 16-bit, stereo format, which is the standard format used for CD audio.
 Wave files are not compressed, and are therefore :term:`lossless`.
-Wave files generally end with a .wav extension.
+Wave files generally end with a :file:`.wav` extension.

    Opus
      Opus is a totally open, royalty-free, highly versatile :term:`lossy` audio codec.
-The .opus filename extension is recommended.
+The :file:`.opus` filename extension is recommended.

    codec
      Short for compressor/decompressor, a codec is any technology for